UMGGW 29x8 [M4] GW / N38

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Key role in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+- Significant importance in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: